-Your privacy while using the UCLA Library and its Web site is an important element of your intellectual and academic freedom.
-In the course of providing services and circulating library materials, the library acquires information about you such as your name, university ID, and the services and materials you use.
-When it is necessary for the Library to identify users, it is our goal to gather only the minimum information necessary and to retain that information only as long as is needed to complete the transaction.
+Your privacy while using the UCLA Library and its website is an important element of your intellectual and academic freedom.
+In the course of providing services and circulating library materials, the Library acquires information about you such as your name, university ID, and the services and materials you use.
+When it is necessary to identify users, it is the Library's goal to gather only the minimum information necessary and to retain that information only as long as is needed to complete the transaction.
 The Library is supported in this goal by national and state laws as well as through UC and campus policies.

-In addition, the UCLA Library routinely collect information to help us improve functionality and navigation and to monitor performance.
-Examples of such information collected by the UCLA Library Web site include:
+In addition, the UCLA Library routinely collect information to help improve functionality and navigation and to monitor performance.
+Examples of such information collected by the UCLA Library we site include:

 - your Internet location (IP address)

-- which pages on our site you visit
+- which pages on the site you visit

-- the URL of the Web page from which you came to our site
+- the URL of the web page from which you came to the site

-- which software you use to visit our site and its configuration
+- which software you use to visit the site and its configuration